Stare Jelonki: Overview

 Fortuny, and Drzeworytników Streets.
 Its northeastern part is located between Olbrachta, Znana, Czułchowska, and Powstańców Śląskich Streets.
-They are sepereted by high-rise housing estates of Górczewska and Jelonki.
+They are separated by high-rise housing estates of Górczewska and Jelonki.
 The nothewest part of the neighbourhood includes the Castellan Square, placed at the corner of Powstańców Śląskich and Strąkowska Streets.

 Among historic and notable buildings, the neighbourhood includes the Schneider Villa, a wooden villa at 9 Połczyńska Street, dating to 1902, which used to be the residence of the Schneider family, which owned the settlement in the 19th and early 20th centuries.
 Currently, it houses the Warsaw Wola Pentecostal Church, housed in the historic Schneider Villa, at 59 Połczyńska Street.
 Stare Jelonki also has the Exaltation of the Holy Cross at 31 Brygadzistów Street, which belongs to the Catholic denomination.
 Additionally, the neighbourhood includes the homefield of the association football club Gazowniczy Klub Sportowy Świt Warszawa, placed at 12 Oświatowa Street, and with 140 seats.

 Stare Jelonki has two railway stations, the Warszawa Główna Towarowa for cargo trains near Połczyńska Street, and Warszawa Jelonki for passenger trains, near the corner of Strąkowska and Wincentego Pola Streets.
 The neighbourhood also includes the tracks of the tram line network, alongside Powstańców Śląskich, and Połczyńska Streets.

 The neighbourhood also have three man-made ponds, in the area of Połczyńska Street, known as Jelonek and Schneider Clay Pits.
 They were formed in the 20th century, from flooded clay pits.

 The Wola Heating Plant, which forms part of the city's heat network, is also present near the neighbourhood, at 21 Połczyńska Street.